JaceNi/RL-in-trading/README.md

 By building up the trading environment in the env.py file, which has the same functions of OpenAI gym.

-Implementing the Reinforcement Learning model including memory-replay, greedy exploration and temporal difference, which is included in the file of brain.py, dqn.py, train.py.
+Implementing the Reinforcement Learning model including memory-replay, greedy exploration and temporal difference, which are included in the file of brain.py, dqn.py, train.py.

 The observation is the combination of different indicators calculated from OHLC price as a matrix input into the Convolutional